 Microbes are all around us and all over us, but are invisible to the human eye.
 The diversity among microbes is astounding, yet even through a microscope we can only observe them as basic shapes.
 In this course, students explore the innovative ways that scientists find, cultivate, and identify microorganisms in order to study the complex roles they play in ecosystems on Earth.
 Some techniques students can expect to learn include isolation of bacteria on agar plates, preliminary identification of bacteria through metabolic tests and dichotomous keys, enumeration of bacteria, preparation of laboratory reagents, slide preparation and microscopy, and experimental design and analysis.
 This course is laboratory intensive, and students maintain a detailed laboratory notebook throughout the semester.
+Some techniques students learn include isolation of bacteria on agar plates, preliminary identification of bacteria through metabolic tests and dichotomous keys, enumeration of agar plates, preliminary identification of bacteria through metabolic tests and microscopy, and experimental design and analysis.
+This course is laboratory intensive, and students maintain a detailed laboratory notebook throughout the semester.
 Some techniques students learn include isolation of bacteria on agar plates, preliminary identification of bacteria through metabolic tests and dichotomous keys, enumeration of bacteria, preparation of laboratory reagents, and experimental design and analysis.
 Students enrolled in this course maintain a detailed laboratory notebook throughout the semester, and conduct an independent project at the culmination of the course.